Beauty or Bondage

 The Wedding Quilt

-This piece, made with handmaid Japanese rice paper (Washi paper) and using the softness of pastels, represents the softness of femininity.
-It is symbolic of a happy marriage where, behind the beauty, there’s a shadow many have to face.
-This shadow includes secrets such as marital violence and emotional abuse, coercive control, and sexual abuse.
+Made with handmaid Japanese rice paper (Washi paper) and using the softness of pastels, this piece is symbolic of a happy marriage where, behind the beauty, there’s a shadow many have to face.
 A wedding quilt was often made by a group of women to be given to the bride as a wish for a happy marriage.
-On the right hand side of this piece, beneth the quilt, the handmade paper has been molded to a give a glimpse of those shadows.
+But this shadow far too often includes secrets such as marital violence and emotional abuse, coercive control, and sexual abuse.
+On the right hand side of this piece, beneath the quilt, the handmade paper has been molded to give a glimpse of those secrets.